 This is the reason a lot of early childhood is spent teaching our children how to manage their emotions… so we can give their reasoning a fighting chance.
 We need to teach our kids the polite way (and the impolite way) to respond to gifts so they are able to draw on that when emotions are high.

-Who can blame a child for being sad when they wanted a truck and got a sweater?
+Who can blame a child for being sad when got a sweater but wanted a truck?

-No one expects a child to be perfect, but we can expect them to hear, practice, and respond in a polite manner.
+No one expects a child to be perfect, but we can expect them to respond in a polite manner.
 In fact, we should expect them to do this.
 Children have a way of rising to expectations.
-If our expectations are low and there are no consequences for bad behavior then we shouldn’t be surprised to see bad behavior continue.

 Our kids don’t need to pretend they’re over the moon for something if they aren’t, we aren’t teaching our children to lie, but simply giving them acceptable ways to respond to generosity from others.

 - Not throwing one present aside in hopes the next one is better.

 - A hug or high five to the giver.

 By showing our children appropriate responses to gift giving, we give them a toolbox.
 If they open a present they aren’t wild about, they will remember what we’ve taught them.
 This enables them to respond politely in the moment, even if their emotions are firing disappointment or dislike.
 By teaching our children positive responses we are giving them the gift of grace.